SofaDefrost/SoftRobots/docs/tutorials/FirstSteps/firststeps-tuto.md

 - Conveniently reload the scene after each modification

 The content of the `pyscn` simulation files is in fact standard python code with at least one function named `createScene` taking a single parameter, the root of the scene hierarchy.
 This function is the entry point used by Sofa to fill the simulation's content and this is the place where you will type your scene's description.
 A scene is an ordered tree of nodes, representing objects (example of node: hand), with parent/child relationship (example of hand's child: finger).
 Each node has one or more components.
 Every node and component has a name and a few features.
 The main node at the top of the tree is called "rootNode".
-Additional components can be added to the scene, that aren't nodes (they cannot have children), related to the behaviour of the object (examples: *UniformMass* for mass parameters definition, and *OGLModel* for the settings of the graphic display).
+Additional components can be added to the scene, that aren't nodes (they cannot have children), related to the behaviour of the object (examples: *UniformMass* for vertexMass parameters definition, and *OGLModel* for the settings of the graphic display).

 Making a very simple scene:
 <div>